sanjose625/Sql-projects/README.md

- # PostgreSQL Music Store Database
+ # SQL Music Store Database

 This project involves analyzing a  Music Store Database using PostgreSQL, a powerful relational database management system.
 By leveraging the capabilities of SQL, we can efficiently handle large datasets and gain valuable insights into customer churn behavior.